Public and community engagement

 - disseminating information and knowledge to non-specialist audiences, such as public lectures, science cafes, public conferences and debates as well as more informal two-way interactions through public events such as the Festival of Nature, Festival of Ideas etc.

-- producing works to be seen by large audiences, such as CPA concerts, visual art, performance and digital media outputs
+- producing works to be seen by large audiences, such as Centre for Music concerts, visual art, performance and digital media outputs

 - mobilizing the university’s physical infrastructure as a public resource – Spike Island, Centre for Sport, Transport, plans for the new campus